monkeywidget/knamean/doc/Document_examples.md

 - represents a word that appears in the dictionary
 - there is an instance for every valid word in the dictionary
+- for MVP the class is mostly a repository for ES query logic

+    {
+        translation: "good"
+    }

+### post MVP

+- `translation` objects may have other properties relating them to each other
 - to help condense conjugations, each points to a "root" word, or is the "root" itself

-- `translation` objects may have other properties relating them to each other

     {
         translation: "ungood",
         root: "good"
     }

-    {
-        translation: "good"
-    }

-# Documents
+# Texts to translate

 - in the collection `canon`